-Today is the International Day for the Eradication of Poverty.
-If we are serious about making poverty history, we will put down the plastic wristbands and have a serious conversation about market access through sharp reductions in barriers to free trade in labor, capital, goods, and services.
+If we are serious about reducing global poverty, then we must have a serious conversation about market access through sharp reductions in barriers to free trade in labor, capital, goods, and services.
 Here are a few suggestions that would likely make a sizable dent in the share of the world’s population living in poverty:

 Opposition to sweatshops might be well-meaning, but it is misplaced.
 Sweatshop workers accept what we would consider very low wages and deplorable working conditions because the alternatives are worse.
 Instead of working to prevent investments in low-income countries or to impose costs in the forms of various mandates, we should be working to encourage investment and yes, even the construction of “sweatshops” because more employers means more competition for labor services and, therefore, higher wages.